OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

    :param nLineSpace: The byte offset from the start of one scanline in
     pData to the start of the next.

+   :param papszArgs: An optional string list of named function arguments (e.g. ``y=4``)

+It is also possible to register a :cpp:type:`GDALDerivedPixelFunc` (which omits the final :cpp:type:`CSLConstList` argument) using :cpp:func:`GDALAddDerivedBandPixelFunc`.

 The following is an implementation of the pixel function:

 .. code-block:: cpp